AthiraSPillai/OOPs_concepts_with_JS/readme.md

 let bus= new Bus("123")
 console.log(bus.regNumber);

-## OVERRIDING PROPERTIES
+### OVERRIDING PROPERTIES
-### The property values set at parent class level can be override at   child class level
+The property values set at parent class level can be override at child class level.

 class Vehicle {
     constructor(regNumber){